Philadelphia Liberty Loans Parade: Background

 The Spanish flu first hit Philadelphia, through the Philadelphia Navy Yard, on September 19, 1918, from sailors who were returning from Europe.

 The city of Philadelphia was in charge of raising $259 million for war time efforts and saw the parade as a way to raise those funds.

 City officials projected that the parade would draw only around 10,000 spectators.
 Following news of the disease reaching Philadelphia, many local physicians were wary of the dangers of holding the parade.
 However, Dr. Wilmer Krusen, the director of Philadelphia's Department of Health and Charities, allowed the parade to be held.

 The parade

 Only nine days after the Spanish flu had arrived in Philadelphia, more than 200,000 Philadelphians (20 times greater than the projected attendance) flocked to see the parade.
 At the time, it was the largest parade in Philadelphia's history.

-The parade, which was 2 miles long, took place on Broad Street and featured four horse-drawn howitzers, floats, marching bands led by John Philip Sousa, and brand-new floating biplanes that were built in Philadelphia's Navy Yard.
+The parade, which was 2 miles long, took place on Broad Street and featured four horse-drawn howitzers, floats, marching bands led by John Philip Sousa.
 Many World War I veterans along with Boy Scouts were in the parade and rode through the crowds.